The School of Surgery has extensive and diverse research interests.

 - Centre for Orthopaedic Research - discovering novel genes, pathways and regulatory schemes.

-- Ear Sciences Centre - focusing on translating the findings of research into clinical practice, developing autologous, bioengineered human tympanic membrane (hTM), and telehealth in otolaryngology.
+- Ear Sciences Centre - focusing on translating the findings of research into clinical practice, tissue engineering, embracing technology to improve clinical service delivery in audiology, and epidemiology.

 - Liver and Kidney Transplant - seeking to understand the role of innate versus adaptive immunity in organ transplantation, particularly in chronic allograft rejection.